Select your cookie preferences

 RDS API

 When you create a new DB instance in your DB cluster using the CreateDBInstance operation Amazon RDS API operation, turn on Performance Insights by setting EnablePerformanceInsights to True.
-To turn off Performance Insights, set EnablePerformanceInsights to False.
+To turn off Performance Insights, set EnablePerformanceInsights to False and set DatabaseInsightsMode to standard.

 You can also specify the EnablePerformanceInsights value using the following API operations: